Choosing An Air Compressor For Your Commercial Van In 2022

 When switching to these Euro-style vans, the goal isn’t just controlling costs, but also increasing productivity.
 For example, fleet managers want to add customers by increasing the number of jobs done per day but keep lower operating costs available on commercial vans.

 For businesses, the trend has been shifting away from focusing on up-front acquisition costs to lowering the total cost of ownership over the life cycle of a vehicle.
-Fleet managers are no longer basing their purchasing decisions solely on the acquisition cost.
+Fleet managers no longer base their purchasing decisions solely on the acquisition cost.
 In today’s economy, every dollar counts.

-Many fleets are now realizing the value in investing the time and energy in researching the best long-term option for their business.
-They’re taking a closer look at the real cost of ownership and all that the vehicle purchase entails – not just the purchase of the vehicle itself, but all of the lifecycle costs associated with the vehicle, including equipment such as air compressors.
+Many fleets now realize the value in investing time and energy in researching the best long-term option for their business.
+They’re taking a closer look at the actual cost of ownership and all that the vehicle purchase entails – not just the purchase of the vehicle itself, but all of the lifecycle costs associated with the vehicle, including equipment such as air compressors.

 Air Compressors For Commercial Vans

-When making purchasing decisions, more commercial van customers are considering TCO over the lifetime of their vehicle.
-They are prioritizing ease of up-fit and customization options, proven powertrain options, and strong dealer networks.
-One of the most frustrating up-fit items with commercial vans is the air compressor.
+When making purchasing decisions, more commercial van customers are considering total cost of ownership (TCO) over the lifetime of their vehicle.
+They prioritize ease of upfit and customization options, proven powertrain options, and strong dealer networks.
+Meanwhile, the air compressor is one of the most frustrating pieces of equipment to upfit on commercial vans.

 Until recently, fleets were limited to two options:

-But a better type of air compressor, the UNDERHOOD40, has been designed specifically for service vans.
-Custom engineered for each van engine and chassis by VMAC, the UNDERHOOD40 is available for most Ford and Mercedes vans.
-These incredibly compact air compressors weigh only 85 lb, are easy to install, and have the power to fill a 11R24.5 commercial truck tire in just over 3.5 minutes.
-Best of all, the UNDERHOOD40 eliminates common frustrations and safety issues of other air compressors used in commercials vans.
+The incredibly compact UNDERHOOD40 air compressors weigh only 85 lb, are easy to install, and have the power to fill a 11R24.5 commercial truck tire in just over 3.5 minutes.
+Best of all, the UNDERHOOD40 eliminates common frustrations and safety issues of other air compressors used in commercial vans.

 Eliminate Safety Risks With Air Compressors Made For Service Vans

-There are several options available when considering an air compressor for a service van, but many options are truck solutions modified to fit inside vans.
+Several options are available when considering an air compressor for a service van, but many options are truck solutions modified to fit inside vans.
 Installing a traditional air compressor inside of a van can cause many issues, as these compressors can be bulky and heavy, reducing available cargo space and payload capacity.
 More importantly, these air compressors compromise operator safety, and can be dangerous if important precautions are overlooked.

 Yes, explode.
 Air compressors installed too close to fabrics or other flammable materials inside a commercial van can catch on fire and cause the vehicle to explode.
 It’s an extremely rare occurrence, but nobody wants to be the person who experiences it.